MF 232 : Moving forward past writer’s block

 Part 2: Moving forward past writer’s block

 Last Friday, I caught up with a friend I haven’t seen in a while.
-About 8 months ago, we talked about book writing while I was in the middle of the umpteenth draft of Making Fake Star Trek.
+About 8 months ago, we talked about book writing while I was in the middle of the umpteenth draft of my book.
 She decided to try out a couple of ideas and landed on one; going through the ideation process, mapping out and iterating all the different facets.
 When I caught up with her, I asked where she was with it and she said she stopped there and has back-burnered it since.

 We got into a discussion on why it’s sometimes hard to push through and I thought this might be a good time to talk about writer’s block.